 Gear and Settings

-Perhaps the two most inescapable questions regarding nighttime street photography have to do with what camera to use and how to set exposure for this situation.
+Perhaps the two most inescapable questions regarding nighttime street photography have to do with what camera to use and camera settings like how to set exposure for this situation.
+Manual mode works great but if you know the shutter speed you will be using, you can even use shutter priority mode or for a desired aperture value, you can shoot in aperture priority mode.
+Always shoot raw.

 Camera – The most practical and to-the-point answer is that it almost doesn’t matter what kind of camera you use.
 Use what you’ve got.
 So many of the cameras available today — from mobile devices to full frame DSLRs — are capable of at least decent low light photography.
 Of course, the better the camera (bigger/better image sensor) the better it will handle post-twilight street scenes.
 This doesn’t mean you must use a DSLR, however.
 Comfortable camera weight and size are important considerations when doing street photography and there are a number of high performing, small footprint cameras out there.